 Marafa Hell’s Kitchen

-Unlike any other place in Africa, the nearby Canyon of Marafa is surrounded by vertical walls in reddish colour, and stone pillars reaching 30 meters in height.
+Then head to Marafa Hell’s Kitchen, a striking canyon of red-hued cliffs and unique rock formations.
+Unlike any other place in Africa, Marafa is surrounded by vertical walls in reddish colour, and stone pillars reaching 30 meters in height.
 You can decide to stay on top to admire the views or go down to explore.
-Either way, the colours, shapes and unique scenery is a highlight of any Kenya itinerary (and one that is barely visited by tourists, yet well-known with locals!).
+Very much a highlight of any Kenya itinerary (and one that is barely visited by tourists, yet well-known with locals!).

 Vasco da Gama Pillar